apache/shardingsphere/docs/document/content/reference/test/scaling-integration-test/_index.en.md

 ### Configuration File

 Catalog：`resources/env/`
-- /common: The Dist SQL used in the scaling process.
+- /common: The Dist SQL used in the Scaling process.
 - /{SQL-TYPE}: database-level configuration files.
 - /scenario: The configuration file for the test scenario, mainly SQL, may be written differently for different databases.